Cholecystectomy — Gallbladder Removal

 Appropriate Diet After Gallbladder Removal

 The first step in the diet plan after gallbladder removal is to eat smaller meals and to avoid a diet rich in fat.
-The amount of calories provided by fat should be limited to less than 30% of the total calories.
+A number of calories provided by fat should be limited to less than 30% of the total calories.
 Intake of saturated fat should be limited.
-Food should prepared by steaming and baking.
+Food should be prepared by steaming and baking.
 Fried food should be avoided.
 Similarly, processed food should also be avoided.

 Improvement may be seen if the BRAT diet is taken.
-The BRAT diet is advised by doctors for relief the of symptoms from any type of diarrhea.
+The BRAT diet is advised by doctors for relief the of symptoms from any type of diarrhea, even with cancer treatment regimes .
 "BRAT" stands for "banana, rice, applesauce and tea/toast".
-High fiber intake in addition to the BRAT diet will provide relief from diarrhea and help pass well formed stools.
+High fiber intake in addition to the BRAT diet will provide relief from diarrhea and help pass well-formed stools.

 - Lean meat – Chicken, turkey